codenavneet/supplychain/README.md

 # supplychain

-This is a blockchain based suppychain model.
+This is a blockchain based supplychain model.